runtimeverification/haskell-backend/README.md

 Any GHC or resolver upgrades must double-check the `ghcVersion` value in the [`flake.nix`](https://github.com/runtimeverification/haskell-backend/blob/master/flake.nix#L32) file.

+It may also be required to update [`all-cabal-hashes`](https://github.com/runtimeverification/haskell-backend/blob/master/flake.nix#L101).

 ### Integration tests

 Haskell-backend provides an integration shell for running integration tests, which compile the K framework (of a specified version) against your current version of haskell backend and brings K into scope of your current shell.